 More ventriloquism, with a screenplay by William Goldman (based on his own novel) and Richard Attenborough directing.
 Anthony Hopkins is washed up magician Corky Withers, who turns to voicing a puppet as a new gimmick.
 The wooden pal he ends up with is the grotesque Fats, who provides edgy and abusive comedy and becomes a big hit.
 On the verge of the big time, however, Corky turns down a lucrative TV deal, knowing he can’t control Fats, who’s quickly become a schizophrenic separate personality.
 Fats eventually talks Corky into killing people and promises to take control of all aspects of Corky’s life, including his relationships.
 It ends badly for both of them, and once again there’s some voice transference at the end that suggests the nightmare continues…

-Pete is a prospector belonging to the same set as cowboy Woody.
+Stinky Pete is a prospector belonging to the same set as cowboy Woody.
 When Woody is stolen to complete a collection for sale to a Japanese toy museum, Pete looks forward to the big time, and actively sabotages Woody’s attempts to get home to his rightful owner through a campaign of insidious psychological warfare and outright assault.
 He’s handy in a punch-up too, taking on both Woody and Buzz Lightyear.
 He hates children as destroyers of toys.
-And most dastardly of all, he’s supposed to be mint condition in his box but will happily get out of it and walk around!
-He suffers a fate worse than death by being stuffed into a backpack with a Barbie.
-Or maybe that sounds good to you.
-We don’t know your life.
+And most dastardly of all to collectors, he’s supposed to be in mint condition in his box, but happily gets out of it to walk around.
+He eventually suffers his personal nightmare fate, being stuffed into a backpack with a Barbie.

 Annabelle wasn’t James Wan’s first doll.
-Hell no: seven years ago, there was Billy (incidentally also the name of the puppet on the trike in Wan's Saw and its sequels).
-This underrated little slice of typical Wan lunacy gives us our third ventriloquist’s dummy: one that mysteriously turns up in a package at the start of the film, only to kill the recipient when she starts messing around with him.
-Madam, show some respect!
-Turns out that the Creepy Puppet contains the soul of a ventriloquist who was heckled off stage, blamed for a child’s disappearance and murdered by angry villagers.
-Her dying wish was to become one of her own puppets, and she was buried with 101 others, all of which have lately gone missing from their grave.
-She now both manifests as herself and through her creations.
-Most of the marionettes are destroyed in a fire, but Billy lasts longer…
+Hell no: seven years ago, there was Dead Silence’s Billy (incidentally also the name of the puppet in Wan's Saw series).
+This underrated film gives us our third ventriloquist’s dummy: one that mysteriously turns up in a package at the start of the film, only to kill the recipient when she starts messing around with him.
+As it turns out, the Creepy Puppet is – you guessed it – haunted by an curse after a series of unfortunate events involving heckling and murder.

-There are many puppets in the Puppet Master films, but Blade (not to be confused with the Wesley Snipes version) is their leader, and one of only a handful that appears in all the sequels.
+There are many puppets in the Puppet Master films, but Blade (no, not Wesley Snipes) is their leader, and one of only a handful that appears in all the sequels.
 He has a trenchcoat, a big hat, wispy hair, hollow eyes, a hook and a knife instead of hands, and is alive thanks to the sorcerous work of the titular artisan Andre Toulon (William Hickey).
 In terms of production design he was supposed to look like Klaus Kinski, but in the narrative of the film he’s modelled after a World War II Gestapo Sturmbannführer, and contains the soul of German scientist Dr Hess (no relation to Rudolph, as far as we’re made aware).
-We last saw him stabbing Scott Anthony King to death in the tenth – tenth! – film, Puppet Master X: Axis Rising in 2012.
+The series was rebooted this year with thirteenth entry, Puppet Master: The Littlest Reich.

-The third of three Richard Matheson stories in this anthology, Amelia stars Karen Black as a woman who, rather unwisely, buys a sharp-toothed, spear-wielding Zuni fetish doll and merrily brings it home to her apartment.
-It turns out that the scroll claiming that the thing contains the soul of a hunter called ‘He Who Kills’ isn’t a gimmick.
-When Black fails to keep the chain around its neck that keeps it dormant, woman vs. Zuni warfare ensues.
+The third of three Richard Matheson stories in this anthology, ‘Amelia’ stars Karen Black as a woman who, rather unwisely, buys a sharp-toothed, spear-wielding Zuni fetish doll and merrily brings it home to her apartment – not paying attention to the small-print claiming it contains the soul of a hunter called ‘He Who Kills’.
+Woman vs. Zuni warfare inevitably ensues.
 Those Zuni dolls: can’t drown ‘em, can’t smother ‘em, can’t burn’ em.
 They don’t make ‘em like that anymore.

 Moving on from the Zuni, we now come to the Mayans, and the Mexican factory where the Dolly Dearest line is manufactured.
 Inconveniently, the factory is near the entrance to a Mayan cult’s tomb, and when a meddling archaeologist opens it up, an evil spirit trapped for centuries decides plastic is the warmest place to hide.
 Factory owner Sam Bottoms allows his daughter Jessie (Candace Hutson) to bring a doll home… and you can guess the rest.
 The doll can speak when no one but Jessie is listening; Jessie starts drawing disturbing pictures and screaming about killing people; the housekeeper gets stabbed, thrown downstairs and electrocuted.
 Just your average week with an ambulatory moulded Sanzia devil child ghoul in the house.
 Dynamite is the only possible answer.

-Sure, this is not a movie, but stick with us.
-George is already perturbed that his father is planning to turn his old room into a ‘billiard parlour’ when he returns to his own apartment to find his fiancé Susan unpacking her doll collection.
+Sure, this isn’t a movie, but stick with us.
+In this Season 7 episode, George is perturbed that his father is planning to turn his old room into a ‘billiard parlour’ – and the horror is doubled when he returns to his own apartment to find his fiancé Susan unpacking her doll collection.
 Disturbingly, the centrepiece is a ginger-wigged horror that’s the spitting image of his harridan mother Estelle.
 Even worse, that evening’s amorous activity is stalled when George finds the doll in bed with them; Susan explaining that she always loved to sleep with her dolls when she was a girl.
 Sleep does not ensue.
-Getting twitchy, George finds himself at Monk’s diner publicly arguing with the effigy, and he’s not the only one who hears its voice in his head.
-His father’s response when he encounters it is more on the violent side.
 It was all Larry David’s idea, and a doll would also later fare rather badly in Curb Your Enthusiasm.